Search Contractor ToolStack

 • Request new work

-Here is what Copilot actually does:
+Here is what it actually does:

 Data Analysis: Copilot can analyze your operational efficiency, cash flow trends, and workforce performance.
 Ask “How did Q1 compare to last year?” and it pulls the data, does the math, and gives you a straight answer.
 For owners who hate digging through reports, this is genuinely useful.